pmcgover/24dev-demo/README.md

 * Users can optionally include a verification screenshot of their 24dev program and github account.
 * Users are encouraged to create their own customized releases via github renamed as: 24dev-[myForkName].

-## Installing 24dev-demo to an OSGeo Live DVD system
+## Installing 24dev-demo to an OSGeo-Live system
+* Boot your computer with the [OSGeo Live DVD](https://live.osgeo.org/en/download.html).
+Or see [OSGeo-Live Quick Start](https://live.osgeo.org/en/index.html) for other options.
 * Download the latest version of the [24dev-demo release](https://github.com/pmcgover/24dev-demo/releases)
-tar file and install on a USB flash drive.
-* Boot your computer with the [OSGeo Live DVD](https://live.osgeo.org/en/download.html).
+tar file.
 * Copy the tar file to the OSGeo Desktop.
 * Right click on the tar file and select "Extact Here".
 * Navigate into the extracted folder, open a terminal window there and run the following commands:
 ```
    chmod -R 755 *; cd 24dev-demo; ./install.sh
 ```
-* The above command sets up the environment and runs the installation script.
+* The above command sets up the environment and runs the installation script, which requires an Internet connection to install external programs.
-* This 24dev program is documented online at: https://github.com/pmcgover/24dev-demo
+* The 24dev program is documented online at: https://github.com/pmcgover/24dev-demo

 ## Using 24dev-demo on OSGeo
 * Install the 24dev application on OSGeo, open a new terminal window and type "alias" to view the custom 24dev-demo commands.
 * Enter the "apps" alias and browse through the available applications.
 * Note that each application has a similar folder structure for programs (bin), input/ouput files, logs, docs, etc.
-* First run the [regresson test process](24dev-demo/apps/regressionTester/bin/regressionTester.sh) to verify programs and initiate the database.
+* Run the [regresson test process](24dev-demo/apps/regressionTester/bin/regressionTester.sh) via the "runrt" alias to verify programs and initiate the database.
-    * If you encounter regression test issues, check the [regression log file](24dev-demo/apps/regressionTester/logs/regressionTests.log)
+    * If you encounter regression test issues, check the [regression log file](24dev-demo/apps/regressionTester/logs/regressionTests.log) via the "rtlog" alias.
-    * View the summary regression test results via the [Project-Sumary.md](Project-Summary.md).
+    * View the summary regression test results named [Project-Sumary.md](Project-Summary.md) via the "mdps" alias.
 * Navigate to the desired apps **doc** folder and view the related docs/README-\<appName\>.md file.
-View and update your .md files with the "retext" program.
+* Update and preview your ".md" markdown files with the "retext" program.
+Use the "mdrme" alias to view/update your main project README.md file.
 * Navigate to the desired apps **bin** folder and execute the program per the documentation.
 * View .csv files with the csvtool application via the alias "mycsv <fileName.csv\> |view -"

-## Create your own 24dev Software Digital Portfolio
+## Creating your own 24dev Software Digital Portfolio
 * Learn about git and github: [Github Help](https://help.github.com)
 * Open a free github account: [Github Account Signup](https://help.github.com/articles/signing-up-for-a-new-github-account)
 * Fork the [24dev-demo repository](https://github.com/pmcgover/24dev-demo) then clone to your computer: [Fork A Repo](https://help.github.com/articles/fork-a-repo)